bjornwallner/ML_medbioinfo/README.md

 * Think about use cases of ML in your problem domain.

-After finishing the preparatory exercise you should post at least three questions and/or discussion points as answers to this [pre-course assignments in canvas](https://canvas.instructure.com/courses/1856619/assignments/13933574) before May 11, 09:00
+Don't forget that after finishing the preparatory exercise you should post at least three questions and/or discussion points as answers to this [pre-course assignments in canvas] (https://canvas.instructure.com/courses/2716790/assignments/21445169) before May 16, 23:59